MrMechanics/solFEM_v3/README.md

 With the above mentioned python modules installed, copy the solFEM_v3 folder to any location, open a terminal window and navigate to '..\solFEM_v3\work_directory'.
 The program can then be started from the terminal by running the script 'program.py'.
+Alternatively, Python3 with all these modules comes pre-installed with Anaconda if you run the 'program.py' script from an anaconda command prompth.

 In windows 10:
 ..\solFEM_v3\work_directory> py program.py